Demographics of Florida: Migration

 In 2013, most net migrants come from 1) New York, 2) New Jersey, 3) Pennsylvania, and 4) the Midwestern United States; emigration is higher from these same states.
 For example, about 50,000 moved to New York; but more than 50,000 people moved from New York to Florida.
+Florida's population growth is influenced by international migration, as of 2021, over 21% of the state's population was foreign-born, with 60.2% being naturalized U.S. citizens.
+The largest number of international migration residents come from Latin America, making up over 75% of this population.